 Leonid’s life had not been easy.
 His parents died before he turned twelve, so he was raised by various families in the village.
 That was typical because most people died before age thirty.
 If someone lived to forty, that was unusual.
 Leonid didn’t know how old Ivan was, but his white hair made him seem ancient.
 Ivan had no power beyond his duties as gatekeeper, but his old age earned him great respect.

 Leonid’s thoughts returned to the present.
 Why had Ivan summoned him out of the thousands who lived in the city?
 He anxiously waited for Ivan to finish his sentence.
 Soon the sun would set below the hills.
 Leonid did not like walking around after dark, especially when it was such a long journey back to his apartment.

 “…and what?”
 Leonid asked.

 Ivan glanced around, perhaps making sure no one could overhear their conversation.

 “Leonid,” Ivan said, “I want you to take over my duties as the gatekeeper of the village.”

 Leonid stared at Ivan in disbelief.
 To take over the duties of gatekeeper seemed way beyond his abilities.
-Not that it was hard, but the prestige that went with it, the trust of the government and the people—plus it was a full-time job.
+Not that it was hard, but the prestige that went with it, the trust of the government and the people—plus, it was a full-time job.
 Ivan’s house was beside the gate.
 Did that mean he would live in Ivan’s house?
 And what about Ivan?
-Did he not want to be a gatekeeper anymore?
+Did he not want to be the gatekeeper anymore?